By Wayne Chan

 DDA Zambor added, “Under the Welfare and Institution Codes, certain juvenile offenses are open to the public.
 187 [Penal Code section 187, murder] is one of those offenses that does not require an 827 petition.”

-Allegedly, according to the prosecution, Hill had a knife on his waistband and “over 20 grams of methamphetamine in a fanny pack” while on campus.
+Allegedly, according to the prosecution, the accused had a knife on his waistband and “over 20 grams of methamphetamine in a fanny pack” while on campus.
 And when officers searched his car, “they found a pry bar, a bat, and two other knives.”

 PD De Anda responded, “none of these crimes that are alleged are violent or serious in nature.
 I understand that the idea of having a knife over two inches on school property may be concerning, but the charge itself is not a violent or dangerous felony.”

-Returning back to the issue of his parole performance, PD De Anda added, “Mr. Hill indicates that he has done quite well on parole.
+Returning back to the issue of his parole performance, PD De Anda added, “[The accused] indicates that he has done quite well on parole.
 He has only two months left on parole, and he is in good standing.
 He has multiple people in the audience here for him, including his father and his mother.”

-The public defender said that, if released, Hill can stay with his father in Butte County while under the supervision of parole.
+The public defender said that, if released, the accused can stay with his father in Butte County while under the supervision of parole.

 Judge Reed asked if possession of knives is prohibited by parole.